nishh19/Advanced-Web-App-Adversary-Simulation/findings/05.registration_logic_flaw/registration_logic_flaw.md

 ## 🧠 Key Takeaway

 Security should **never rely solely on frontend validation**.
-This vulnerability reflects a common mistake—**trusting the client** to enforce critical logic that must be verified server-side.
+This vulnerability reflects a common mistake **trusting the client** to enforce critical logic that must be verified server-side.

 ---